open-edge-insights/eii-core/README.md

 # Generate deployment and configuration files

 The section assumes the EII software is already downloaded from the release package or from git.
+Run all the below commmands in this section from `[WORKDIR]/IEdgeInsights/build/` directory.

 ## 1. Generating consolidated docker-compose.yml, eii_config.json and eii-k8s-deploy.yml files: